Valley Stream South High School

-Valley Stream South High School (VSSHS) is a combined public junior and senior high school located in South Valley Stream, New York, in southwest Nassau County on Long Island.
+Valley Stream South High School (also known as South High School and abbreviated as VSSHS) is a combined public junior and senior high school located in the hamlet of South Valley Stream in Nassau County, on the South Shore of Long Island, in New York, United States.
 The school was established in 1955.

+Overview

 The high school is one of three high schools in the Valley Stream Central High School District as well as one of two combined junior-senior high schools which educate grades seventh through twelfth.
 Students who attend Valley Stream South High School are mainly graduates of the local South Valley Stream elementary schools, including William L. Buck Elementary School, Brooklyn Avenue Elementary School, Forest Road Elementary School, and Robert W. Carbonaro Elementary School which is approximately 600 feet to the junior-senior high school complex.
 Valley Stream South High School is known to the local population simply as "South".

+As of the 2022-23 school year, the school had an enrollment of 1,224 students and 105.08 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.65:1.
+There were 431 students (35.2% of enrollment) eligible for free lunch and 26 (2.1% of students) eligible for reduced-cost lunch.

+The school's official colors are red and white.
+The school's mascot is the falcon.

+History

-Valley Stream North High School was built at the same time.
-Both schools were originally similar in architecture and were arch rivals in to sporting events.
+Valley Stream South High School was built in 1955, at the same time as North High School.
+Both schools were originally similar in architecture and were designed by Valley Stream-based Frederic P. Wiedersum Associates – and they were arch rivals in to sporting events.
 During the 2007–2008 school year, South's athletics division was changed to Division 3 due to the size of the student body.
 The school has three floors and was originally designed in the shape of a cube with a landscaped courtyard in the center.

-As of the 2014-15 school year, the school had an enrollment of 1,275 students and 91.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.9:1.
-There were 282 students (22.1% of enrollment) eligible for free lunch and 64 (5.0% of students) eligible for reduced-cost lunch.

-The school's official colors are red and white.
-The school's mascot is the falcon.

-School ethnicity
+School demographics

 Valley Stream South is one of the most diverse public high schools in New York according to Niche, ranking 9th most diverse in the state, 5th most diverse outside of New York City, and 98th most diverse in the United States as of 2021.